Watercress Benefits, Nutrition, How to Use, Recipes, Side Effects

 Watercress - Dr. Axe

-Watercress is a cruciferous vegetable that is so good for you that the Centers for Disease Control and Prevention actually classifies it as a “powerhouse” vegetable.
+Watercress is a cruciferous vegetable that is so good for you that the Centers for Disease Control and Prevention (CDC) actually classifies it as a “powerhouse” vegetable and the healthiest vegetable on the planet.

 Why exactly does the CDC consider it such a healthy food?
 Not only does research show that this nutritious cruciferous vegetable may be associated with a reduced risk of cancer, but it could also help lower blood pressure, fight inflammation, support bone health and more.